 Current Ratio = Current Assets

-The historical performance of a company and the industry where it operates are two important factors to consider when looking at the ideal Current Ratio.
-As a thumb rule, a Current Ratio less than 1.00 means a company may struggle to meet its obligations in the short term.
-However, if the fall in the current ratio below 1.00 is temporary due to the allocation of short-term cash resources for expansion of capacity or scaling up of business, there is nothing to worry about.
+The historical performance of a company and the industry where it operates are two important factors to consider when looking at the ideal Current-Ratio.
+As a thumb rule, a Current Ratio of less than 1.00 means a company may struggle to meet its obligations in the short term.
+However, if the fall in the current-ratio below 1.00 is temporary due to the allocation of short-term cash resources for expansion of capacity or scaling up of business, there is nothing to worry about.

 Click here to invest in a portfolio of multibagger stocks carefully chosen by our team of experts after detailed research for optimum wealth creation.